MicrosoftDocs/well-architected/well-architected/scalability/principles.md

 - Performance efficiency impacts the entire architecture spectrum and is interrelated with other pillars of the [Microsoft Azure Well-Architected Framework](../index.md).

-- To assess your workload using pillars, see the [Microsoft Azure Well-Architected Review](/assessments/?mode=pre-assessment&session=5c2bcc40-1c41-47b1-8729-1fba49dbe408).
+- Assess your workload using the [Microsoft Azure Well-Architected Review tool](/assessments/?mode=pre-assessment&session=5c2bcc40-1c41-47b1-8729-1fba49dbe408).